| Places I

 I did my first degree in the Department

-pure dead brilliant place.
-Just in case your ignorance knows no bounds,
+a pure dead brilliant place.
+Just in case your ignorance knows

 Royal